scopyleft/scopyleft.github.com/sources/pages/en.md

 We explore the *lean* culture and [agile methods](https://en.wikipedia.org/wiki/Agile_software_development) (complex system adapting, continuous change), we are familiar with Python and JavaScript languages, we appreciate tools such as Django, React or Meteor.
 We share knowledge though trainings, conferences and informal events.

-**We are a laboratory for benign experiences.** We want to build [Userful applications](/projects/) accompagning you in your reflections and in your project creation.
+**We are a laboratory for benign experiences.** We want to build [Useful applications](/projects/) accompanying you in your reflections and in your project creation.
 We can collaborate throughout the three steps of your product:

 * *starting up and testing your ideas* building essential products along with your users